Video games in Indonesia: Statistics

 According to gaming researcher Newzoo, in 2017 there were an estimated 43.7 million active gamers in Indonesia, spending a total of US$879.7 million for an average annual spending of US$20.13 per person.
 This made Indonesia the largest gaming market in Southeast Asia and 16th largest globally, just behind Taiwan and ahead of India.
 According to Euromonitor, the industry revenues had grown from IDR 1.812 trillion in 2011 to IDR 11.395 trillion by 2016, for a growth of 44.4% annually.
 Another research from Unity Technologies found that Indonesia's video game market was the fastest–growing in Southeast Asia.
 Of the 2016 sales, about 98% was through internet retailing in form of software.
 Sales of video game hardware, including consoles and accessories, amounted to just around IDR 200 billion annually between 2011 and 2016.

 Approximately 56% of PC game players in Indonesia are males, with the 21–35 age group making up the largest demographic.
 According to Euromonitor, Sony consoles are the most popular with a 60.6% market share followed by Microsoft and Nintendo.
 Mobile games make up the majority of the revenues, with a 52% revenue share in 2015.

 Gaming culture

-Despite declining in recent years due to the spread of better quality mobile internet, internet cafés are still prevalent in large cities and small towns alike with some providing higher–end computers for competitive gaming.
 Video Games Indonesia (VGI), founded in 2002, was the oldest gaming community in Indonesia prior to its shutdown in 2016.

 A 2013 study estimated the prevalence of video game addiction among Indonesian school students at over 10 per cent, although its authors admitted that improvements to the study's methodology were required to draw a proper conclusion.